jashikav/jashikav.github.io/_pages/contact.md

 ### How to Get in Touch:
 To schedule an appointment with us, you have several convenient options:

 1. **Phone:** Give us a call at (916) 429-5786 during our regular business hours.
-Our friendly reception team will be more than happy to assist you in finding a suitable date and time for your appointment.
+We will be more than happy to assist you in finding a suitable date and time for your appointment.

 2. **Email:** If you prefer to reach out via email, you can send your appointment request to [jashika@vansbookkeeping.com](mailto:jashika@vansbookkeeping.com).
 Please include your preferred date, time, and any specific details about the nature of your appointment.